byt3bit/primesym/index.md

 ## MiMC

 MiMC is a family of block ciphers and hash functions primarily designed for SNARK applications.
-The MiMC block cipher family comes in two different modes - Even-Mansour and Feistel (two branch).
-The MiMC keyed permutations are further used in a Sponge mode to construct the MiMCHash family of hash functions.
+The MiMC block cipher is constructed using the iterative Even-Mansour design strategy.
+The MiMC keyed permutation is further used in a Sponge mode to construct the MiMCHash family of hash functions.

 In general, MiMC is designed to operate over both $$ \mathbb{F}_p $$ and \\( \mathbb{F}_{2^n} \\).
 The most efficient performances of MiMC have been shown in ZKSNARK and MPC applications which require hash function and encryption over prime fields.